-Yerba maté contains high concentrations of caffeine as well as a related molecule called theobromine (basically the mirror image of caffeine).
+Yerba maté contains high concentrations of caffeine and a related molecule called theobromine (basically the mirror image of caffeine).

 Research has shown that the caffeine contained in the yerba mate plant can block adenosine and promote wakefulness more effectively than tea and some types of coffee .

 Yohimbe (Pausinystalia johimbe) is a traditional African herb used to treat erectile dysfunction and weight gain, among other conditions.
-The main driver of these effects comes from the herb’s uniquely stimulating properties.
+These effects mainly derive from the herb’s uniquely stimulating properties.

 Interestingly, many of the same alkaloids in kratom that provide its energizing benefits are also found in the yohimbe tree.